[Updated September 18, 2021]

-Located relatively close to Graveyard Fields and Black Balsam Knob, the Devil’s Courthouse is another of the great natural spaces close to Asheville.
+Located relatively close to Graveyard Fields and Black Balsam Knob, the Devil’s Courthouse is another one of the more iconic natural attractions near Asheville.

-At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location of local lore, as well as a fantastic lookout for NC fall foliage.
+At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location filled with local folklore, as well as a fantastic lookout for NC fall foliage.

 It’s a lofty location so nice, even Peregrine Falcons have chosen to nest there!

-“The Blowing Rock,” which is dramatically poised above the town that bears its name, is one of the oldest and most revered Western North Carolina tourist attractions.
+“The Blowing Rock,” which is dramatically poised above the Blue Ridge mountain town that bears its name, is one of the oldest and most revered tourist attractions in North Carolina.

-Located at 4,000 feet above sea level, overhanging the Johns River Gorge 3,000 feet below, the Blowing Rock yields views of Mount Mitchell, Grandfather Mountain, Table Rock, and Hawksbill Mountain (not to mention all the fall colors in between).
+So the Blowing Rock yields jaw-dropping views of Mount Mitchell, Grandfather Mountain, Table Rock, and Hawksbill Mountain (not to mention all of the fall colors in between).

 But the town of Blowing Rock is free to visit, and there are lots of attractions in and around it.

 Banner Elk is one of the many great small mountain towns in North Carolina’s High Country.
 It’s also one of the best destinations to visit if you want to see fall colors in NC.